 she is now my newest client.” – agent Julie Gwinn

-Add $69 — for an in-depth, personal critique of your one-page query letter from Chuck Sambuchino, one of the day’s instructors.
+Add $69 — for an in-depth, personal critique of your one-page query letter from Brian Klems, one of the day’s instructors.
 (This rate is a special event value for Minnesota Writing Workshop attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?

 Add $79 — for an in-depth personal critique of the first 10 double-spaced pages of your novel.
 Spaces with faculty for these critiques are very limited, and participating attendees get an in-person meeting at the workshop.
 Options:

-- Mystery / crime / thriller / suspense: Faculty member Kristi Belcamino, a published mystery novelist, will get your work in advance, edit the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
+- Children’s picture books: Faculty member Cori Doerrfeld, a published picture book author/illustrator, will get your work in advance, edit your picture book, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
 There is a maximum of 1,000 words for each picture book submission.
 The submission can include illustrations or be text only.

-- Romance: Faculty member Michele Hauf, a published romance novelist, will get your work in advance, edit the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
+- Thriller, mystery, crime, suspense.
+Faculty member Allen Eskens, a published thriller author, will get your work in advance, edit your manuscript pages, meet with you for at least 10 minutes at the workshop to discuss his thoughts, and pass along written critique notes at the meeting.
 Only adult fiction please; no YA or MG in these categories for Allen.

-- Young adult (all kinds), middle grade (all kinds), adult science fiction, adult fantasy, adult horror: Faculty member David Oppegaard, a published kidlit author, will get your work in advance, edit the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
+- Young adult (all kinds), middle grade (all kinds), adult science fiction, adult fantasy, adult horror: Faculty member David Oppegaard, a published kidlit author, will get your work in advance, edit your manuscript pages, meet with you for at least 10 minutes at the workshop to discuss his thoughts, and pass along written critique notes at the meeting.